Optimization

 Query Fan-Out: Why Topic Coverage Beats Single-Page Optimization

-The mechanism that most changes AEO strategy is query fan-out.
-Google publicly introduced the term at I/O 2025, and it has been upgraded substantially with the Gemini 3 rollout.
-When a potential client asks a legal question complex enough to trigger an AI Overview, Gemini does not simply retrieve results for that exact query.
-It decomposes the query into 8 to 12 parallel sub-queries, each targeting a different facet of the user's likely intent.
+Google publicly introduced query fan-out at I/O 2025, and Gemini 3 substantially expanded its scope.
+When a potential client asks a legal question complex enough to trigger an AI Overview, Gemini does not retrieve results for that exact query.
+It decomposes the query into multiple parallel sub-queries, each targeting a different facet of the user's likely intent.
 Each sub-query runs its own independent retrieval against Google's index.
 Gemini then synthesizes a draft answer across the passages returned from all sub-queries and attaches citations to the specific sources that supported specific claims.

 The AI Overview Retrieval Architecture